How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 12. Scalability and Exit Terms

 Why it matters: Your needs in year three will be different from your needs at launch.
-Your platform must grow with you — and let you leave if it doesn't.
+Your platform must grow with you — and let you leave if it does not.

 What to look for: